guardian/frontend/docs/ab-testing.md

 - `dataLinkNames`: Link names or custom link names used for test.
 - `idealOutcome`: What is the outcome that you want to see from the new variant (We want to see Y when we do X)?
 - `canRun`: A function to determine if the test is allowed to run (Eg, so you can target individual pages, segments etc.).
 - `variants`: An array of two functions - the first representing the _control_ group, the second the variant.
+See "Detecting a user's bucket" below if you want to affect existing code rather than running new code.

 You will also need to mark the module as a dependency of the AB testing module.